adossantos-jr/spatial-fishing-risk-mapper/README.md

 **The following parameters are numbers, and of `numeric` class instead of `character`.
 Therefore, no quotation marks should be used**:

--  Resolution of bathymetry data - This rountine retrieves bathymetric data from the U. S. National Oceanic and Atmospheric Administration (NOAA) servers.
+-  Resolution of bathymetry data - This rountine retrieves bathymety data from the U. S. National Oceanic and Atmospheric Administration (NOAA) servers.
 The default resolution of bathymetric data is 3 minutes (roughly 1.8 km/1.5 miles).
 Smaller resolutions will be more precise but may take longer to process.
 To change it, simply change the number `5` in this section (line 28):
 ```
 my_bathy_res = 3
 ```